openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CoreFileKit/cj-apis-file_fs.md

 public var encoding: String
 ```

-**Function:** Valid when data is of String type, indicates the encoding method of the data.
-Default is "utf-8", only "utf-8" is supported.
+**Function:** Valid when data is of String type, indicating the encoding method.
+Default is "utf-8", and only "utf-8" is supported.

 **Type:** String